U010B

 What does the 'B' suffix mean in U010B?

-In SAE J2012 nomenclature, the 'B' suffix denotes the second instance of the same component type -- here a second Fuel Pump Control Module.
-The exact physical location and role of 'Module B' vary by manufacturer.
+In SAE J2012 nomenclature the 'B' suffix denotes the second instance of the same component type, here a second EGR control module.
+Its exact physical location and role vary by manufacturer.

 Can U010B set without U010A?

 Yes.
-If only the secondary FPCM-B circuit has a fault, U010B will set while U010A remains clear, confirming the primary fuel pump module is still communicating normally.
+If only the secondary EGRCM-B circuit has a fault, U010B will set while U010A remains clear, confirming the primary EGR control module is still communicating normally.

 Is the repair procedure the same as for U010A?

-The general diagnostic approach is identical -- check power, ground, and bus wiring before replacing the module -- but you must locate the correct FPCM-B connector and harness path for the specific vehicle.
+The general approach is identical, check power, ground, and bus wiring before replacing the module, but you must locate the correct EGRCM-B connector and harness path for the specific vehicle.

 Will U010B affect my emissions test?

-Because U010B is a network communication code it will illuminate the MIL, which will cause a failure on any OBD-II emissions inspection that checks for active DTCs or a lit MIL.
+Yes.
+Because U010B is a network communication code affecting an emissions system it will illuminate the MIL, causing a failure on any OBD-II inspection that checks for active DTCs or a lit MIL.

 Disabling U010B in software